 Elizabeth Leggett is a Hugo award-winning illustrator whose work focuses on soulful, human moments-in-time that combine ambiguous interpretation and curiosity with realism.

-Elizabeth, her husband, and their curmudgeonly cat, Beau, live in New Mexico.
+Elizabeth, her husband, and their typically atypical cats, live in New Mexico.
 She suggests if you ever visit the state, look up.
 The skies are absolutely spectacular!